A welcome from the Chair of Governors

 - No current or previous Governors have any relationship with any school staff.

-- Mrs Kristie Price (Co-Opted Governor) and Mrs Andrea Lindoe (LA Governor) work in another Local Authority school.
+- Mrs Andrea Lindoe (LA Governor), Mrs Kristie Price (Co-Opted Governor) and Mrs Laura Williams (Parent Governor) work in other Local Authority schools.

 At Sleights Church of England (Voluntary Controlled) Primary School, the Governing Body brings together a wealth of varied experience to challenge and support the school and its development.